Palestinian-Italian journo Jebreal to be guest at Sanremo

 07 Gennaio 2020

-Rome, January 7 - Palestinian-Italian journalist Rula Jebreal will be a guest at the upcoming Sanremo Song Festival after a meeting of the top brass of State broadcaster RAI with the fest's artistic director, showman Amadeus, on Tuesday.
-RAI CEO Fabrizio Salini and RAIUno director Teresa De Santis met host Amadeus after a row about Jebreal's being excluded from the list of guests.
+Rome, January 7 - Palestinian-Italian journalist Rula Jebreal will be a guest at the upcoming Sanremo Song Festival after a meeting of the top brass of State broadcaster RAI with the fest's artistic director and host, showman Amadeus, on Tuesday.
+RAI CEO Fabrizio Salini and RAIUno director Teresa De Santis met Amadeus after a row about Jebreal's being excluded from the list of guests.
+Jebreal, 46, is an Israeli Arab foreign policy analyst, journalist, novelist and screenwriter with dual Israeli and Italian citizenship.
+She was formerly a commentator for MSNBC.

 LE RUBRICHE